-- The CHMC Annual Rally, usually held over the Easter long weekend, or in April or May, and hosted by a different CHMC affiliated club each year.
-This event is open to all heritage vehicles over 30 years old owned by a member of an affiliated club or to members of clubs to which the CHMC extends invitations.
-This event has been run annually since 1971 and is widely known as "The Easter Rally".
-The Annual Rallys bring 100-200 heritage vehicles and 300-500 people into regional centres and surrounding areas for 4 days or touring, displays and socialising.
-It has been estimated that the CHMC Annual Rallies can generate several hundred thousand dollars for regional economies though accommodation, catering, supplies and tourism.
+- The CHMC Annual Rally, usually held over the Easter long weekend, or for 4 days in April or May, and hosted by a different CHMC Affiliated Club each year.
+This event is open to all heritage and historic vehicles 30 years and older and entered by a member of an Affiliated Club or to members of clubs to which the CHMC extends invitations.
+This event has been run annually since 1971 and is widely known as "The Easter Rally" (though sometimes host Clubs may hold the Annual Rally at another date).
+The Annual Rallies bring 100-200 heritage and historic vehicles and 300-500 people into regional centres and surrounding areas for 4 days of touring, displays and socialising.
+It has been estimated that the CHMC Annual Rally generates several hundred thousand dollars for regional economies though accommodation, catering, supplies and tourism.

 - CHMC Meetings.
 The CHMC Annual General Meeting is held in conjunction with the Annual Rally and attended by delegates and observers from each of the Council's affiliated clubs.
-A CHMC General Meeting or half-yearly meeting is held annually in October and hosted in turn by an affiliated club in central NSW.
+A CHMC General Meeting or half-yearly meeting is held annually in October and hosted in turn by an Affiliated Club.

 National Motoring Heritage Day